opencryptoki/opencryptoki/README.md

 ```

    If any of these directories do not presently exist, they will be created on
    demand.
-Note that if `prefix` is `/usr`, then `/prefix/var` and
+Note that if `prefix` is `/usr`, then `/prefix/var` and `/prefix/etc`
-   `/prefix/etc` resolve to `/var`and `/etc`.
-On the `make install` stage, if
+   resolve to `/var` and `/etc`.
+On the `make install` stage, if content exists
-   content exists in the old `/prefix/etc/pkcs11` directory, it will be
+   in the old `/prefix/etc/pkcs11` directory, it will be migrated to the new
-   migrated to the new `/prefix/var/lib/opencryptoki` location.
+   '/prefix/var/lib/opencryptoki` location.

-   If you are installing in your home directory make sure that
+   If you are installing in your home directory make sure that `/home/luser/bin`
-   `/home/luser/bin` is in your path.
-If you're using the bash shell add this
+   is in your path.
+If you're using the bash shell add this line at the end of
-   line at the end of your `.bashrc` file:
+   your `.bashrc` file:

 ```
     PATH="/home/luser/bin:${PATH}"